The depreciation calculator uses three different methods to estimate how fast the value of an asset decreases over time.

 annual expense = (OV - RV) / n

 In this model, the asset loses its value at a constant rate.
 Every year, the depreciation expense is exactly the same.
-Even though it doesn't describe the reality most accurately, it is often used due to its straightforwardness.
+Even though this isn't the most accurate description of depreciation, it is often used due to its straightforwardness.

 If you want to calculate the end book value of your asset after a certain number of years have passed, you have to use this equation: